noj/monkey.rs/README.md

 # Rust implementation of the Monkey programming language

-Adapted to Rust from [Build an interpreter in Go](https://interpreterbook.com)
+Adapted to Rust from [Writing An Interpreter In Go](https://interpreterbook.com)